tenjin/tenjin-android-sdk/README.md

 To understand user revenue and purchase behavior, developers can send `transaction` events to Tenjin.
 There are two ways to send `transaction` events to Tenjin.

 1. Validate receipts
-Tenjin can validate `transaction` receipts for you.
-Visit your app on the dashboard (<a href="https://www.tenjin.io/dashboard/apps">Apps</a> -> Your Android App -> Edit) and enter your Public Key that can be found in your Google Play dashboard under "Services & APIs".
+Tenjin can validate `transaction` receipts for you. **Important:** You will need to add your app's public key in the <a href="https://www.tenjin.io/dashboard/apps" target="_new">Tenjin dashboard</a> > Your Android App > Edit.
+You can retreive your Base64-encoded RSA public key from the <a href="https://play.google.com/apps/publish/"> Google Play Developer Console</a> > Select your app > Development Tools > Services & APIs.

 ![Dashboard](https://s3.amazonaws.com/tenjin-instructions/android_pk.png "dashboard")